Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Elicitability and Consistent Scoring Functions

 is (resp. strictly) $\FF$-consistent for $\statmap$ if (i) $G_k: \rvsupp \rightarrow \Reals$ is (resp. strictly) convex with subgradient $G_k'$ such that for a specific choice of mappings $G_1,\ldots,G_{k-1}: \rvsupp \rightarrow \Reals$, the functions

-are (resp. strictly) increasing for any $\estim_k \in \rvsupp$; and (ii) $\EE_{Y \sim F}[|G_m(\rv)|] < \infty$, $\forall m=1, \ldots, k$. \end{theorem} This result states that for any spectral risk measure with a finite support spectrum of a random variable conditioned on a $\sigma$-algebra, there exists a strictly consistent scoring function for the mapping $\statmap$ composed of the spectral risk measure $\riskmeas^{\spectrum}$ and all $\alpha_{m}$-quantiles with nonzero weights in its spectrum.
-One particularly interesting spectral risk measure is the \CVaR{}, where the spectrum $\spectrum$ has a weight on a single quantile. \cref{thm:elicitable-cvar} \citep[see Corollary 5.5 of][]{fissler2016higher} which follows from \cref{thm:elicitable-spectral}, gives the characterisation of (strictly) consistent scoring functions for the \CVaR{}. \begin{corollary}[Conditional elicitability of the \CVaR{}] Let distribution functions of $\rv \, |_{\Ff_{\timeidx}}$ for $\rv \in \Lpspace_{\timeidx+1}$, denoted by $\FF$, have finite first moments, and be supported on $\rvsupp \subseteq \Reals$.
+are (resp. strictly) increasing for any $\estim_k \in \rvsupp$; and (ii) $\EE_{Y \sim F}[|G_m(\rv)|] < \infty$, $\forall \, m=1, \ldots, k$. \end{theorem} This result states that, under some regularity assumptions, for any spectral risk measure with a finite support spectrum of a random variable conditioned on a $\sigma$-algebra, there exists a strictly consistent scoring function for the mapping $\statmap$ composed of the spectral risk measure $\riskmeas^{\spectrum}$ and all $\alpha_{m}$-quantiles with nonzero weights in its spectrum.
+One particularly interesting spectral risk measure is the \CVaR{}, where the spectrum $\spectrum$ has a weight on a single quantile. \cref{thm:elicitable-cvar} (see Corollary 5.5 of \cite{fissler2016higher}) which follows from \cref{thm:elicitable-spectral}, gives the characterisation of (strictly) consistent scoring functions for the \CVaR{}. \begin{corollary}[Conditional elicitability of the \CVaR{}] Let \CDF{}s of $\rv \, |_{\Ff_{\timeidx}}$ for $\rv \in \Lpspace_{\timeidx+1}$, denoted by $\FF$, have finite first moments, and be supported on $\rvsupp \subseteq \Reals$.
 Define the mapping